veggiemonk/awesome-docker/README.md

 ## Volume management and plugins

 * [Convoy](https://github.com/rancher/convoy) - an open-source Docker volume driver that can snapshot, backup and restore Docker volumes anywhere.
+By [@rancher](https://github.com/rancher)
+* [Docker Unison](https://github.com/leighmcculloch/docker-unison) A docker volume container using Unison for fast two-way folder sync.
+Created as an alternative to slow boot2docker volumes on OS X. By [@leighmcculloch](https://github.com/leighmcculloch)

 ## Useful Images